yllvar/FXCM_ML/README.md

 ## FXCM Deep Learning-Based Trading Strategy

-This repository contains code for developing, training, testing, and implementing a deep learning-based trading strategy using historical price data and real-time streaming data from financial markets.
+This repository contains code for developing, training, testing, and implementing a deep learning-based trading strategy using historical price data and real-time streaming data from FXCM markets.
 The strategy aims to predict price movements and generate buy/sell signals based on these predictions, with the ultimate goal of achieving profitable trading outcomes.

 ### Workflow Overview